google/fhir-data-pipes/doc/docs/tutorials/add_dashboard.md

 * You should see the previous patient count query.
 * If you'd like to keep the patient count query, make a new tab and set the database to "Single Machine Test Data" or the name you chose.

-Enter the following as the query (as either SQL-on-FHIR or using the pre-defined observation_flat views):
+Enter the following as the query as either a raw SQL-on-FHIR query or using the [pre-defined](../../concepts/#sql-virtual-views) observation_flat views:

 === "Using SQL-on-FHIR Query"